navgurukul/bhanwari-devi/README.md

 ### Tech Stack
 - React
 - Redux( if you are new to redux, you can learn a bit about it here |>  https://redux.js.org/introduction/core-concepts)
-- Redux-saga ( we love redux-saga, know nothing, don't worrry.
+- Redux-saga ( we love redux-saga, Don't know about Redux-saga, don't worrry.
 You can get to know a bit about it here. |> https://flaviocopes.com/redux-saga/)

 Note: We can walk you through how we use redux and redux-saga.
 Please get in touch, we can give you short intro to redux and redux-saga.

 ### How to do an API call and manage state
-- *The whole point of using redux is to reduce application state mangagement*
+- *The whole point of using redux is to handle application state mangagement in much easier way.
+New to redux[Learn here](https://redux.js.org/introduction/core-concepts)*
-- *By using redux-saga we move away the complexity of API handling in a specific file(i.e `saga.js` in each main component)*
+- *By using redux-saga we move away the complexity of doing a api call and handing the response in a specific file(i.e `saga.js` ) away from the UI logic.
+New to redux, [Start from here to learn it](https://flaviocopes.com/redux-saga/)*

-#### There are four things which we need to keep in mind when we want to create an API endpoint.
+#### There are four things which we need to keep in mind when we want to create an API call.
  - Actions
  - Redux State
- - API calls
+ - API calls with axios
  - Redux middlewars(aka redux-saga)

 TODO: add a visual image how the above things interact with each other.